KittiKovacs/Quahog_Bulletin-MS3/README.md

 -"Register here" link below the form to get redirected to the registration page.

 #### Register

-- The app is accessible for read only to anyone, registered users have access to more functions such as creating, editing, saving and deleting posts as well as commenting.
+- The app is accessible for read only to anyone, registered users have access to more functions such as creating, editing, saving and deleting posts.

 - Contains an input form where the user can enter their details and choose a username and password.
 A tooltip over each line gives the user helpful tips.